cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 function will now:

 - Accept slash separators (`"/"`) and uppercase characters (due to the `HexBytes` format)
-- Bump the maximum character length to 64
+- Bump the maximum character length to 128, as the hex representation used by Tendermint's `HexBytes` type contains 64 characters.

 Additional validation logic, such as verifying the length of the hash, the  may be added to the bank module in the future if the [custom base denomination validation](https://github.com/cosmos/cosmos-sdk/pull/6755) is integrated into the SDK.